senchalabs/jsduck/README.md

 is followed by another doc-comment.
 The result is that official ExtJS documentation simply lists a nameless property of `Ext` class.

+For some reason `@see` is only used inside normal comments, not in doc-comments.
+There are only 7 of these though.